flutter/website/src/desktop.md

 ### Linux

-The executable can be found in your project under `build/linux/<build mode>/bundle/`.
+The executable binary can be found in your project under `build/linux/<build mode>/bundle/`.
 Alongside your executable binary in the `bundle` directory there are two directories: